Funding Calls

 Applicants applied with proposed innovative studies that focused on neurotechnologies for infants and children with neurodevelopmental conditions.
 Applicants were specifically asked to demonstrate proof of concept of innovative ideas that may then underpin and strengthen subsequent larger grant applications.

 The remit of this Request for Applications also includes project proposals that address one or more the core themes of Respect 4 Neurodevelopment: Responsible, Reliable, Scalable and Personalisation of neurotechnology for neurodevelopmental populations.
 Multi-disciplinary collaborations were also encouraged and an important component within these project proposals, along with involvement of those with lived experiences of neurodiversity.
+We received a good number of strong applications at each round and those that were shortlisted were invited to pitch their proposals to a panel of senior researchers and people with lived experience of neurodiversity.

 Dr Julia Foecker, University of Lincoln